 The RP SHOULD inform the IdP of significant status changes in the RP subscriber account, including:

-Only the agency responsible for issuing PIV identity accounts SHALL declare the home IdP for those accounts.
-Operation of the home IdP MAY be outsourced to a third party.
+Only the home agency responsible for issuing PIV identity accounts SHALL declare the home agency IdP for those accounts.
+Operation of the home agency IdP MAY be outsourced to a third party, if the IdP meets the requirements in this section.

-The effect of these requirements is that the home IdP needs to be coupled to the management of the PIV identity accounts that it represents.
-This can be accomplished with a variety of technological means, such as attachment to the issuing agency’s enterprise identity and access management system or the use of a provisioning protocol to synchronize account state with the IdP system.
+The effect of these requirements is that the home agency IdP needs to be coupled to the home agency IdMS.
+This can be accomplished through a variety of technological means, such as direct attachment to the home agency IdMS or the use of a provisioning protocol to synchronize account state with the IdP system.
+In all cases, a home agency IdP is expected to have current, accurate, and authoritative information for all of the PIV identity accounts that it represents.
+Additionally, the IdP SHALL inform the home agency IdMS of any results of processing shared signals, as discussed in Sec.
+3.4.

 The format for this record and the means by which it is published are out of scope for this specification and subject to technical profiles and federation trust agreements.